 Whatever you decide to go with, it will undoubtedly help make you and your bathroom safer.
 Regardless of who you are, your age, physical ability, or any other factor, chances are that installing a grab bar in your shower or tub will make your life a whole lot easier, too.
 Consider athletes whose workouts leave them so sore they can barely stand up.
 Grab bars can help.
 What about the twenty-something pregnant woman attempting to get out of the bath?
 Grab bars can help her, too.
 Injured in a car accident?
 Grab bars.
 Arthritis?
 Grab bars!

 You get the point.
 Basically, everyone on earth can benefit from a grab bar — and probably should have one installed!

-Additionally, we’ll get into the specifics of installing one (in just one day with the guys from BathWraps!) and why it is important to act now before you end up in a situation where the grab bar might just save your life.
+Additionally, we’ll get into the specifics of installing one and why it is important to act now before you end up in a situation where the grab bar might just save your life.

 Finally, last but certainly not least, we’ll answer a few Frequently Asked Questions about grab bars, like how much insurance will help, and whether you should call a plumber.